SoftBank racks up losses as Vision Fund investments plunge

 The future of the office-sharing business model itself is in question as reopening economies try to abide by social-distancing measures against the virus that causes COVID-19.

 Earlier in the day, SoftBank announced Chinese billionaire Jack Ma was stepping down from the board.

-It did not say why he was leaving.
+Son said the move was related to Ma’s decision to semi-retire, including from his post at Alibaba.
+They continue to communicate regularly as “like-minded soulmates,” said Son.

+“It’s sad to see him go, but we will be best friends forever,” he said.

 SoftBank is a major investor in Alibaba.
 Ma, who joined the SoftBank board in 2007, and Son have a longstanding close relationship.